gregtour/blog-posts/article1.md

 programs that are written in dynamic languages run in an interpreter.

-Testing the definitions of what makes a language static or dynamic might illuminate this more.
+Testing the definitions of what makes a language static or dynamic might illustrate this more.
 In a static language, variables and procedures have rigidly defined types.
 Attempting to access a value that has not been named in a relevant scope leads to a syntax error issued at compile time.
 The programming language is organized in such a way that, when it is analyzed at a source level, the locations of all variables and functions are known by lexical